productized business model

 One thing to keep in mind is that switching to a productized business model might eliminate certain clients from your business.
 Those are usually clients you didn’t say no to although their requests were out of scope.
 A productized service is a lot more focused, which might not work for certain clients who need very specific tasks done.

 The aforementioned focus of a productized service can be seen by some as a disadvantage.
 However, in the long-term, you’ll be able to automate many tasks by eliminating the need to do custom projects that take a lot of time and effort.
+One of them is automating the client onboarding, which can be a time-consuming adventure, especially for consultants.
 You’ll also have a chance to make your business activities and cash flow more predictable, while continuing to deliver high-quality work.

 Enough theory, let’s look at seven proven tips to get your productized business off the ground.